 Get the opt-in form code from your email service provider

-Your email service provider has a section for opt-in forms — they may call it something slightly different — you get the code there.
+Your email service provider has a section for opt-in forms — they may call it something slightly different like a “sign-up form” — you get the code there.

 I use a page builder to make prettier pages but if you don’t have one, you’ll want to use the design feature in your email service provider to make your opt-in form stand out more.